hhd-dev/handheld-mesa/README.md

 You may use the suffix when uninstalling as `sudo pacman -R handheld-*` and pressing tab.

+> [!WARNING]
+> Currently on Arch, GDM will not launch with mesa 23, as it expects mesa 24.
+> If you get an error saying to contact your system administrator, switch to
+> a different terminal and do `sudo pacman -S mesa`.

 # How to install
 ```bash
 git clone https://github.com/hhd-dev/patched-mesa patched-mesa